-Mr. Stanish joined Amundi US in 2018.
+Timothy P. Stanish, Managing Director, Director of Mid Cap Equities, US, joined Amundi US in 2018.
 Prior to joining Amundi US, he was at EVA Dimensions LLC, where he served as Managing Director and Global Head of Fundamental Research from 2015 to 2018 and as a Senior Equity Analyst from 2012 to 2015.
+Mr. Stanish has served as portfolio manager of the portfolio since November 2023.